accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ### Q&A Snapshot
 *   **Q: What does this trading bot do?**
     A: It automatically executes trades for Bitcoin and Ethereum on the Binance exchange based on a predefined technical analysis strategy.
-*   **Q: What is the trading strategy?**
-    A: The core strategy is based on the EMA (Exponential Moving Average) crossover, but it uses the ADX and Choppiness Index as filters to avoid trading in weak or non-trending markets.
 *   **Q: Does it include tools for testing?**
     A: Yes, the repository includes a Jupyter Notebook and Python scripts for backtesting the strategy on historical data to evaluate its performance and optimize its parameters.
 *   **Q: What technologies were used to build the Trading Bot?**
     A: The application was built with Python using the Django framework.
 It connects to the Binance API via WebSockets and uses Pandas for data analysis and Plotly.js for visualization.

-© 2024 Accaderi.
-All rights reserved.

 ---